Quantum mutual information and quantumness vectors for multi-qubit systems: Mutual information and its generalization to Quantum regime

 \subsection{Multiparticle mutual information}

 Our goal in this paper is to examine multiparticle systems.
-So we need a generalization of the bipartite mutual information to a multiparticle situation.
+So we need a generalization of the bipartite mutual information to a multipartite situation.
 We will use the usual generalization based on Venn diagram approach.
-In this approach, three variable mutual information for three variables $X$, $Y$ and $Z$ is defined as
+In this approach, the mutual information for three variables $X$, $Y$ and $Z$ is defined as

 where $I(X:Y|Z)=H(X|Z)+H(Y|Z)-H(X,Y|Z)$ is conditional mutual information \cite{cover1991}.
 This can be immediately generalized to $n$-variate mutual information.
 Using chain rules, this generalization will lead to the multivariate mutual information as,